Samuel Wilmot: Biography

 His obituary stated that Wilmot's expertise "was diseases of the urinary and genital organs, in the treatment of which few, if any, excelled him.
-The delicacy of manipulation with which he managed such cases was only equalled by the sound practical knowledge and great experience which guided him.
+The delicacy of manipulation with which he managed such cases was only equaled by the sound practical knowledge and great experience which guided him.
 The greater portion of his department of the surgical course, at the College of Surgeons, consisted of the description and management of those affections."